-A fabulous, compact plant with bundles of burnt orange blooms from summer to autumn.
-Agastache ‘Arizona Sandstone’ has a lovely, dense, upright habit.
+A fabulous, compact plant with a lovely, dense, upright habit crowned with oodles of burnt orange and apricot blooms from summer to autumn.

-Agastache ‘Sandstone’ looks fantastic in dry beds, cottage gardens, rock gardens and containers.
-It is an excellent plant for attracting birds, bees and other beneficial insects to your garden.
+Agastache look fantastic in dry beds, cottage gardens, rock gardens and containers.

-Agastache ‘Sandstone’ has fragrant leaves that smell like a blend of aniseed and lemon - they are even edible and can be used in salads or teas.
-The foliage is wonderful planted along paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.
+Agastache have fragrant leaves that smell like a blend of aniseed and lemon - they are even edible and can be used in salads or teas.
+The foliage is wonderful planted along paths where you can brush up against them, or you could pick a sprig or two and bring indoors to enjoy in a vase.
 The flowers are also edible, and will colour a salad beautifully.

 Tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
-Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering season will last longer if the plants are kept moist.
+Agastache plants prefer a full sun to light shade position, they need water to establish (regularly for around four weeks), then only if rainfall is low, however the flowering season will likely last a little longer if the plants don’t dry out completely.

 Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.